 e. $250,000 for requests ≥ 200 MW.

 Transmission Provider shall apply the deposit toward the cost of administering the Definitive Interconnection Study Process as well as any Network Upgrades and Interconnection Facilities, including overheads under a future Interconnection Agreement.
 Interconnection Customer shall submit a separate Interconnection Request for each site and may submit multiple Interconnection Requests for a single site.
 Interconnection Customer must submit a deposit with each Interconnection Request even when more than one request is submitted for a single site.
 Interconnection Customers evaluating different options (such as different sizes, sites, or voltages) are encouraged but not required to use the Informational Interconnection Process (Section 3) before entering the Definitive Interconnection Study Process.

+4.1.3 Generator Replacement Study Deposit and Process.

+A request for Generation Replacement shall be accompanied by: (i) a completed application in the form of Appendix 3 to the LGIP; (ii) a study deposit in the amount of $50,000; and (iii) a Generation Replacement Study Agreement in the form of Appendix 12 executed by the Interconnection Customer.

+The expected Commercial Operation Date of a Replacement Generating Facility shall be no more than three (3) years from the date of cessation of operation of the Existing Generating Facility or four (4) years from the date a unit is determined as an unplanned (forced) outage.
+If the requested period of time between the cessation of Commercial Operation of the Existing Generating Facility and expected Commercial Operation Date of the Replacement Generating Facility is greater than three or four years as described in the preceding sentence, the request shall be treated as an Interconnection Request for a new Generating Facility.

 4.2 Identification of Types of Interconnection Services.